Understanding require and Friends in Ruby

 example).
 These techniques are not 100% equivalent though.
 Ruby's implementation

-actually references the call stack (not __FILE__
+of require_relative actually references the call stack (not __FILE__) in

 order to determine which file the references are relative to.
 So in a config.ru